wmedrano/wmedrano.dev/content/literate-programs/emacs-config.md

 To jump around quicker to something on the screen though, `evil-avy` can be used.
 The workflow for this is to

--   Find the spot on the screen to jump to.
+-   Find a character on the screen to jump to.
 -   Press `gw`.
+-   Press the character to jump to.
--   Avy will no tag all word sequences with a chord.
+-   Avy will tag all sequences starting with said character with a chord.
 -   Enter the 2-4 letter chord.

 <!--listend-->